KxSystems/docs/docs/wp/disaster-recovery/index.md

 A basic example of these features could be using the replication to support CEP processes in syncing a table between primary and secondary.
-This process pair can be configured such that the secondary subscribes to the primary, and all state changes on the master (primary) are automatically replicated to the secondary.
+This process pair can be configured such that the secondary subscribes to the primary, and all state changes on the primary are automatically replicated to the secondary.
 These changes are logged to disk as well, to allow for recovery in the event that the process fails.